 Flipped learning takes another approach, and time spent in class will be all about group exercises and applying concepts.
 So, the participants will need to engage with the material before or after the class, with this called individual learning.
 This can be done by, for example, reading or watching online material from the instructor or other sources.

 Some would argue that when creating a flipped classroom it’s enough to change the order by having students read texts/watching videos outside class and use the time during the class to apply the material learned.
 But flipped learning only occurs when the trainer truly creates a group learning environment.
 The concept of flipping the classroom and the learning style shifts the classroom from passive to active learning.
-By applying and exploring the content, the participants will find meaning and move from mere information to actual knowledge.
+By applying and exploring the content, the participants will find meaning and move from mere information to actual knowledge with this ITSM learning model.

 Hopefully, reading about these three ITSM learning models will help you to understand what type of training works best for you.
-Or, looking at it differently, which one(s) doesn’t work well such that you can avoid it when you’re next able to undertake ITSM training.
+Or, looking at it differently, which one(s) doesn’t work well such that you can avoid it when you’re next able to undertake ITSM training or even learning to use a new ITSM tool.